AdamBouzid0/odin-recipes/README.md

 ## Future Enhancements

 As I progress through The Odin Project, I plan to revisit this project and add:
-- CSS styling for better visual presentation
-- Responsive design for mobile devices
+- More advanced CSS features and animations
 - JavaScript interactivity
 - Better accessibility features
+- Mobile-first responsive design

 ---